 The iPad has a function called Battery Usage, which is sometimes known as Battery Shaming.
 In essence, it identifies which services and apps are consuming the most power on your device.
 The steps to take are as follows:

 - Tap Battery, then wait a few seconds for the Battery Usage to appear.

 - Select the Show Detailed Usage option.
 This will provide you with a detailed analysis of background and foreground power usage.

 - By selecting Last 7 Days, you’ll be able to see exactly what’s draining your device the fastest.

-You may have set your iPad lock to wait 5 minutes before turning off, rather than the usual 30 seconds.
+You may have set your iPad lock to wait 15 minutes before going to sleep, rather than the usual 2 minutes.
 This would increase battery consumption.

 Here’s how you can fix it: